openshift-labs/learn-katacoda/intro-openshift/port-forwarding/04-creating-a-remote-connection.md

 In this form, the local port is left off, resulting in a random available port being used.
 You would need to look at the output from the command to work out what port number was used for the local port and use that.

-When the ``oc port-forward`` command is run and the connection setup, it would stay running until the command is interrupted.
+When the ``oc port-forward`` command is run and the connection setup, it will stay running until the command is interrupted.
 You would then use a separate terminal window to run the administration tool which could connect via the forwarded connection.
 In this case, as we only have the one terminal window, we ran the ``oc port-forward`` command as a background job.

 You can see that it is still running using: